 Be sure to ask your property manager or landlord any questions you have - they'll be happy to explain any terms you're unfamiliar with.

-Don't leave it till the day your rent's due to sort out your payment.
+Don't leave it until the day your rent's due to sort out your payments.

 Being organised is key to being a happy tenant.
 Establish an automatic payment, so your rent gets automatically deducted from your account.

 This way, you won't even have to think about it.
 Just be sure that there's enough money in the account each week, fortnight or month when your payment is due to go out.

 Organisation also extends to keeping your property manager up to date about any repairs that are required.

 Whether you need a tap fixed or a leak plugged, it's essential not to leave this for days or weeks.
 After all, some issues could cause costly or irreversible damage if they're not addressed immediately.